Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Related work

-Recent studies~\cite{Brohan2023rt1, MeesHB2022What, Pong2020Skew} have further advanced the development and potential of large-scale visually-conditioned language models (VLMs) as key enablers for generalist robots, demonstrating promising generalization across a variety of scenes~\cite{Brianna2023RT2, Jiang2022VIMA, Octo2024Octo, huang2023embodied, li2023vision, cui2024collaborative}.
+Recent studies~\cite{Brohan2023rt1, MeesHB2022What, Pong2020Skew} have further advanced the development and potential of Large Vision Language Models (LVLMs) as key enablers for generalist robots, demonstrating promising generalization across a variety of scenes~\cite{Brianna2023RT2, Jiang2022VIMA, Octo2024Octo, huang2023embodied, li2023vision, cui2024collaborative}.
 One of the notable examples is OpenVLA~\cite{kim24openvla}, which integrates dual visual encoders with a pre-trained large language model to enable observation-to-action capabilities through instruction-following~\cite{liu2024improved, liu2024visual, karamcheti2024prismatic, chen2023pali, zhao2023svit, wang2024mmpt}.
 By aligning visual and textual semantics, OpenVLA facilitates complex scenario understanding and end-to-end action generation, showing impressive generalization when executing previously unseen task instructions.
-Despite its success in generalist robotic applications, the vulnerability of such systems remains largely unexplored.
-This study aims to address this gap by investigating adversarial threats to VLA-based robotic systems.